Dem Rep Says Trump Doesn’t Get He’s Not A ‘Medieval King’

 — The Hill (@thehill) November 21, 2018

-Himes also made clear he had serious misgivings about Trump’s recent pick of Matthew Whitaker to lead as Acting Attorney General.
+Himes also made clear he had serious misgivings about Trump’s recent pick of Matthew Whitaker to lead as acting attorney general.
 Whitaker previously served as chief of staff to former AG Jeff Sessions, who was removed from office earlier this month following the midterm elections.

 “[T]his is not the A-team at the top of the Department of Justice,” Himes said, pointing out controversial and partisan comments Whitaker has made against Mueller in the past.

 Himes isn’t the only person to have drawn comparisons to Trump and the desires of kings.
 In June of this year, the USA Today editorial board also suggested that presidential powers Trump was seeking to employ were once looked at by our nation’s founders as detrimental to our democracy.
-They also noted the hypocrisy in the Republican Party’s allowances of Trump to behave the way he has so far as president, versus what would have happened under any other Democratic administration.
+They also noted the hypocrisy in the Republican Party’s allowances of Trump to behave the way he has so far as president versus what would have happened under any other Democratic administration.

 “It’s a safe bet that had Democratic President Obama said or done any of these things, Republicans in Congress would be clamoring for his head,” the editorial board wrote.
 “Instead, they remain remarkably reticent as President Trump acts more and more like King Donald I.”